tmtsoftware/osw-examples/lscs-example/docs/src/main/index.md

 ```

 @@@ warning
-This configuration value is present because on the MacOS it is not possible to create 492 segment connections with the
+This configuration value is present because on the macOS it is not possible to create 492 segment connections with the
 simulator.
 If you are working on Linux, this value can be set to the proper number.
 @@@

 @@@ note { title=Note }
 There is the start of code to allow creation of ranges of sectors.
 After hearing this was not needed, that feature
-was stopped, but some of the code still exists for future use.
+was stopped, but this code still exists for future use.
 @@@

 ### Segment Actor